laravel/docs/verification.md

 Before moving on, let's take a closer look at this route.
 First, you'll notice we are using an `EmailVerificationRequest` request type instead of the typical `Illuminate\Http\Request` instance.
 The `EmailVerificationRequest` is a [form request](/docs/{{version}}/validation#form-request-validation) that is included with Laravel.
 This request will automatically take care of validating the request's `id` and `hash` parameters.

 Next, we can proceed directly to calling the `fulfill` method on the request.
 This method will call the `markEmailAsVerified` method on the authenticated user and dispatch the `Illuminate\Auth\Events\Verified` event.
 The `markEmailAsVerified` method is available to the default `App\Models\User` model via the `Illuminate\Foundation\Auth\User` base class.
-Once the user's email address has been verified, you may redirect them wherever you wish.
+Once the user's email address has been verified, you may redirect him wherever you wish.

 <a name="resending-the-verification-email"></a>
 ### Resending The Verification Email